Elias-Ladenburger/CSEP/artefacts/concept-1.0/use cases.md

 - A scenario exists.

 ### Successful Outcome(s)
-The scenario has been modified.
+The scenario has been deleted.

 ### Alternative Outcomes
-Modification of the scenario has been canceled.
+Deleting the scenario has been aborted.

 ### Non-Scope
+Deleting specific versions (history) of a scenario will not be supported.

 ### Description
+1. The user selects an existing scenario.
+1. The user selects "delete scenario".
+1. The user confirms their choice.

 ### Alternatives
+Instead of confirmation, the user selects "cancel".

 ### Assumptions